breese/breese.github.io/_posts/2015-12-20-partiality-for-functions.md

 };
 {% endhighlight %}

-Adding support for @std::map@ is more tricky, because we want to invoke different formatting depending on the @key_type@ of the map.
-For instance, when @key_type@ is a string then we want a JSON formatter to output the map as a JSON object, but for all other data types we want to output it as a JSON array of pairs.
+Adding support for `std::map` is more tricky, because we want to invoke different formatting depending on the `key_type` of the map.
+For instance, when `key_type` is a string then we want a JSON formatter to output the map as a JSON object, but for all other data types we want to output it as a JSON array of pairs.
 This is not an arbitrary restriction that I have dreamt up; this is how JSON is defined.

 Ideally we would like to be able to write the following: